DiffBlender: Composable and Versatile Multimodal Text-to-Image Diffusion Models: Results and Discussions

-\paragraph{Reference-guided and semantic-preserved generation.} The preservation of an image's underlying structure while altering its style is a practical challenge\,\cite{zhang2023inversion, kwon2022diffusion}. {\ourmodelsc} adeptly achieves this by extracting the sketch and depth map from a source structure image, as well as the style embedding and color palette from a reference image.
+\textbf{Reference-guided semantic-preserved generation.} The preservation of an image's underlying structure while altering its style is a practical challenge~\cite{zhang2023inversion, kwon2022diffusion}. {\ourmodelsc} adeptly achieves this by extracting the sketch and depth map from a source structure image, as well as the global style and color palette from a reference image.
 Combining these conditions, {\ourmodelsc} can synthesize images that blend the semantic and stylistic aspects.
-In Figure\,\ref{fig:style_transfer}, {\ourmodelsc} effectively conveys new style onto the source image while maintaining its structural information.
-Intriguingly, it can seamlessly combine two unrelated images, such as \{jet, tiger\} or \{snowman, fire\}.
+In Figure~\ref{fig:style_transfer} and \ref{fig:appx_style_transfer}, {\ourmodelsc} effectively conveys new style onto the source image while maintaining its structural information.
+Intriguingly, it can seamlessly combine two unrelated images, such as \{jet, tiger\} or \{snowman, fire\} (Figure~\ref{fig:style_transfer}).

-\paragraph{Object reconfiguration.} Thanks to the wide range of conditions available in {\ourmodelsc}, it becomes possible to reconstruct scenes containing diverse objects.
-In \fig\ref{fig:object_reconfiguration}, we extract a partial sketch of the background and the position of the object from the input image.
-By altering the prompt for each corresponding object, \eg, \textit{flowers} or \textit{dollars}, it can reconfigure the output images by creatively filling in the empty regions.
-A notable difference between \ourmodelsc's object reconfiguration and traditional inpainting-based image editing\,\cite{yang2022@paintbyexample, saharia2022palette, lugmayr2022repaint} lies in the fact that our method can exactly locate the object in the scene, or include new grounding information like a \textit{fork}.
+\textbf{Object reconfiguration.} Thanks to the wide range of conditions available in {\ourmodelsc}, it becomes possible to reconstruct scenes containing diverse objects.
+In Figure~\ref{fig:object_reconfiguration}, we extract a partial sketch of the background and the position of the object from the input image.
+By altering the prompt for each corresponding object, \eg \textit{flowers} or \textit{dollars}, it can reconfigure the output images by creatively filling in the empty regions.
+A notable difference between \ourmodelsc's object reconfiguration and traditional inpainting-based image editing~\cite{yang2022@paintbyexample, saharia2022palette, lugmayr2022repaint} lies in the fact that our method can exactly locate the object in the scene, or include new grounding information like a \textit{fork}.
+Moreover, because of its versatile modality adaptation, \ourmodelsc\ can be applied to virtual try-on scenarios (Figure~\ref{fig:vton}).